 But maybe the worst part of using punishment is that it erodes your influence with your child.
 As Thomas Gordon says,

 "The inevitable result of consistently employing power to control your kids when they're young is that you never learn how to influence."

-pain (physical or emotional) to force the child to do things our way.
-Guidance is showing our child the path we recommend, explaining why that path
+causing pain (physical or emotional) to force the child to do things our way.
+Guidance is showing our child the path we recommend, explaining why that

 Unless we're willing to use force--which teaches immorality--influence is all we have to work with as parents.

 Luckily, because humans resist force, influence actually works better to transmit values and behavioral standards.
 Kids CHOOSE to do the right thing, because

 they want to "follow" our lead.
 Loving Guidance includes:

 We guide kids daily in their behavior, and often that involves setting limits.
 Kids can't hit, run in the street, or throw their food at each other.
 If